medcomdk/MedCom-FHIR-Communication/docs/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md

 The XHTML content **SHALL NOT** contain a head, a body element, external stylesheet references, deprecated elements, scripts, forms, base/link/xlink, frames, iframes, objects or event related attributes (e.g. onClick).

-The div element **SHALL** have some non-whitespace content (text or an image).
+If a resource includes a base-64-encoded attachment, this **SHALL NOT** be included in the narrative text, as it will cause the size of the message to increase rapidly.

 #### 6.3 General Narrative Text Rules

-* All resources in a MedComMessagingMessage **SHALL** contain a Narrative Text defined by the [resource].Text element
+* All resources in a MedComMessagingMessage **SHALL** contain a Narrative Text defined by the [resource].text element.
-* The Narrative Text **SHALL** have a status with value "extensions".
-Extensions means that the contents of the narrative are entirely generated from the core elements in the content and some of the content is generated from extensions.
+* The Narrative Text **SHALL** have a status with value "generated" or "extensions".
-* The narrative **SHALL** reflect the impact of all modifier extensions.
+* The Narrative Text **SHALL** include elements marked with ∑-symbol in combination with MustSupport.
+* The Narrative Text **SHALL NOT** include base-64-encoded attachments.

 #### 6.4 Links for Narrative Text